 The curriculum for quality engineering bachelor's programs typically incorporates hands-on training in a laboratory setting with classroom instruction and computer applications.
 Most programs have a capstone requirement, such as a project, and take four years to complete.
 In addition to the core engineering curriculum, students must complete supporting coursework in economics, calculus, physics and chemistry.
 Individual courses common to bachelor's programs include:

 Master's Degree Programs in Quality Engineering

 Students seeking further specialization in quality engineering can pursue one of several available master's degrees, often as a concentration within an industrial engineering program.
 Master of Science and Master of Engineering programs in industrial engineering offer quality improvement foundations, strategies for organizational dynamics and business statistics for high-level careers in industry and government.
-These programs can typically be completed in two years.

 Master's degree programs in quality engineering require a substantial amount of hands-on, project-based work.
 For the capstone requirement, students are given the option of a thesis or comprehensive exam.
 The thesis option typically requires less elective coursework in favor of an independent research study and the submission of a thesis.
 Some possible course options may include: